256J.14 Eligibility for parenting or pregnant minors.

 (2) "Adult-supervised supportive living arrangement" means a private family setting which assumes responsibility for the care and control of the minor parent and minor child, or other living arrangement, not including a public institution, licensed by the commissioner of human services which ensures that the minor parent receives adult supervision and supportive services, such as counseling, guidance, independent living skills training, or supervision.

-(b) A minor parent and the minor child who is in the care of the minor parent must reside in the household of a parent, legal guardian, other adult relative, or in an adult-supervised supportive living arrangement in order to receive MFIP-S unless:
+(b) A minor parent and the minor child who is in the care of the minor parent must reside in the household of a parent, legal guardian, other appropriate adult relative, or other caregiver, or in an adult-supervised supportive living arrangement in order to receive MFIP-S unless:

-(2) no living parent, other adult relative, or legal guardian of the minor parent allows the minor parent to live in the parent's, other adult relative's, or legal guardian's home;
+(2) no living parent, other appropriate adult relative, or legal guardian of the minor parent allows the minor parent to live in the parent's, appropriate adult relative's, or legal guardian's home;

 (3) the minor parent lived apart from the minor parent's own parent or legal guardian for a period of at least one year before either the birth of the minor child or the minor parent's application for MFIP-S;

-(5) an adult supervised supportive living arrangement is not available for the minor parent and child in the county in which the minor parent and child currently reside.
+(5) an adult supervised supportive living arrangement is not available for the minor parent and the dependent child in the county in which the minor currently resides.
 If an adult supervised supportive living arrangement becomes available within the county, the minor parent and child must reside in that arrangement.

 (c) Minor applicants must be informed orally and in writing about the eligibility requirements and their rights and obligations under the MFIP-S program.
 The county must advise the minor of the possible exemptions and specifically ask whether one or more of these exemptions is applicable.
 If the minor alleges one or more of these exemptions, then the county must assist the minor in obtaining the necessary verifications to determine whether or not these exemptions apply.

-(e) If a minor parent is not living with a parent, legal guardian, or other adult relative due to paragraph (b), clause (1), (2), or (4), the minor parent must reside, when possible, in a living arrangement that meets the standards of paragraph (a), clause (2).
+(e) If a minor parent is not living with a parent or legal guardian due to paragraph (b), clause (1), (2), or (4), the minor parent must reside, when possible, in a living arrangement that meets the standards of paragraph (a), clause (2).

-(f) When a minor parent and minor child live with a parent, other adult relative, legal guardian, or in an adult-supervised supportive living arrangement, MFIP-S must be paid, when possible, in the form of a protective payment on behalf of the minor parent and minor child according to section 256J.39, subdivisions 2 to 4.
+(f) When a minor parent and minor child live with another adult relative, or in an adult-supervised supportive living arrangement, MFIP-S must be paid, when possible, in the form of a protective payment on behalf of the minor parent and minor child in accordance with section 256J.39, subdivisions 2 to 4.